nickabs/transmission/README.md

 # Download and Install

-Download the latest `transmission.zip` from the [Releases](https://github.com/nickabs/transmission/releases) page and install it to your site via the Ghost admin tools.
+Download the latest zip file from the [Releases](https://github.com/nickabs/transmission/releases) page and install it to your site via the Ghost admin tools.

 # For developers